Volunteers

 Volunteer Opportunities

 We are a volunteer-based organization.
-Our volunteers are our family and we appreciate the hard-work and dedication they provide for the children and adults in our community.
-There are several volunteer opportunities available at the Palmetto Literacy Council and we are always looking for more tutors.
+We appreciate the hard work and dedication that our volunteers provide for the children and adults in our community.

 Who are our Volunteers?

-We'll Help Get You Started Right Away
+We'll Help You Get Started

 We Ask Our Volunteers To: